sclark-dev/bade/readme.md

   _Once you define a Command, you can't access the global-scope again._

 - **Define all commands & options in the order that you want them to appear.**<br>
-  _Sade will not mutate or sort your CLI for you.
+  _Bade will not mutate or sort your CLI for you.
 Global options print before local options._

 - **Required arguments without values will error & exit**<br>
   _An `Insufficient arguments!` error will be displayed along with a help prompt._